evalehner/medizinische_genomanalysen_2019_assignment_1/README.md

 # Medizinische Genomanalysen 2019 - Assignment 1

+## News
+* Gene Symbol - just plug in the name of your gene
+* Region_of_gene - report the exons of your gene
+* Report the number of properly paired and indel reads

 ## Overview
 * Fork and clone the repository
 * Complete the python program, based on the template, to calculate various properties